Architectural Elements of the Puuc Route

 Discover the magic details of the Mayan Culture

-The Puuc Route is composed by the archaeological sites of Labná, Sayil, Kabah, Xlapak, Oxkintoc, Chacmultún, Loltún and the main one being Uxmal.
+The Puuc Route is composed of the archaeological sites of Labná, Sayil, Kabah, Xlapak, Oxkintoc, Chacmultún, Loltún, and the main one being Uxmal.
 It is located about 90 miles south of Merida in Yucatan, Mexico.
 All of these Mayan ruins are on the list of World Heritage Sites recognized by UNESCO and share a common architectural style known as Puuc.

 The architecture, besides being an important representation of Mayan art is a reflection of their view of the world and also has a functional character, aligned to the daily life of the ancient inhabitants.

 Some of the main features of the Puuc architectural style are:

 - A marked preference for the geometric architecture.